enesbabaoglu/Registration-and-registered-asp.net-web-page/README.md

 Student information is recorded on the registration page.

-The registered information can be seen on the registration page.
+The registered information can be seen on the registered page.

 This page is updated, deleted and searched